void-linux/void-docs/src/installation/guides/arm-devices/platforms.md

 will instruct it to do so.
 Then proceed with the usual Void installation.
 At the very least, install `base-system`, `asahi-base`, and an initramfs generator.
-By default, `grub-arm64-efi` and `asahi-scripts` are also required.
+By default, `asahi-ubooot`, `grub-arm64-efi` and `asahi-scripts` are also required.
 The latter provides hooks for dracut and mkinitcpio.
 Void also ships tinyramfs config and hooks (to use, add `asahi` to `hooks`).
 The grub option `--removable` is known to work.

-Optionally, you can install `m1n1`.
 Void ships a kernel hook for m1n1, modeled upon Asahi upstream.
-This allows you to either just use m1n1, or use it in combination with uboot and grub by setting the `PAYLOAD` variable (requires `asahi-uboot` and `grub-arm64-efi`).
+This allows you to either just use m1n1, or use it in combination with uboot and grub (default) by setting the `PAYLOAD` variable (requires `asahi-uboot` and `grub-arm64-efi`).

 If using audio, you must install `asahi-audio`, ensure the speakersafetyd service is [enabled](/config/services/index.md#enabling-services), and set up